Masmiseim36/nxpSDK/boards/evkmimxrt1160/freertos_examples/freertos_hello/cm4/readme.md

 Overview
 ========
-The Hello World project is a simple demonstration program that uses the SDK UART drivere in combination with FreeRTOS.
+The Hello World project is a simple demonstration program that uses the SDK UART driver in combination with FreeRTOS.
 The purpose of this demo is to show how to use the debug console and to provide a simple project for debugging and further development.